One-Way Reversible and Quantum Finite Automata with Advice: Properties of Advice for Quantum Computation

-where $I_{non}$ (resp., $I_{halt}$) is the identity matrix of size $k_0$ (resp., $k_1+k_2$).
-This matrix $S$ swaps ``old'' halting states of $M$ with ``new'' non-halting states so that, after an application of unitary matrix $U_{\track{\sigma}{\tau}}$, we can deter the effect of an application of the measurement $P_{non}$ that immediately follows $U_{\track{\sigma}{\tau}}$.
+where $I_{non}$ (resp., $I_{halt}$) is the {\em identity matrix} of size $k_0$ (resp., $k_1+k_2$).
+This matrix $S$ swaps ``old'' halting states of $M$ with ``new'' non-halting states so that, after an application of unitary matrix $U_{\track{\sigma}{\tau}}$, we can deter the effect of an application of the measurement operator $P_{non}$ that normally comes immediately after $U_{\track{\sigma}{\tau}}$.
 Using this operator $S$, we further define